Linda Crampton is a writer who is concerned about social issues. She hopes to encourage anyone who is able to do so to

-The knitted squares are quick and easy to make.
+The squares are quick and easy to make.
 A simple garter stitch square is good, although you can use fancier stitches if you prefer.
 The knitting supports a very worthy charity.
 However, there is a cost involved in mailing the squares to the Knit a Square organization in South Africa, which might be a drawback.
 If you can afford to mail the squares, though, the cost can be thought of as part of the donation to the charity.
-The organization has detailed packing instuctions on their website to ensure that the squares arrive safely and that the charity isn't charged money to accept them.
+The organization has detailed packing instructions on its website to ensure that the squares arrive safely and that the charity isn't charged money to accept them.

 Making a blanket with friends could be an alternative to mailing squares to an organization.
 If each person brings their own squares and shares in the sewing, the event could be both a fun social get-together and a useful activity.
 The finished blanket could be donated to a local charity, such as an agency for the homeless.